 Variations didn’t appear in the first generation, but Spillman soon observed that the second generation of plants had combinations of the parents’ traits.
 He then applied a mathematical formula to predict inherited traits, to the benefit of the wheat farmers.

-Many of us know the basics of this research from high school science: Gregor Mendel’s laws of inheritance, … » More …
+Many of us know the basics of this research from high school science: Gregor Mendel’s laws of inheritance, published in … » More …

 The ‘lost’ apples of the Palouse entice a detective to sleuth for their rediscovery